crystae2003/Summer-Internship-2025/README.md

 # Summer Internship 2025 – Cloud-Based Smart AC Control System

 ## Overview
 This project implements a **cloud-based AC control system** enabling **low-cost smart AC functionality**.
+Smart ACs are generally expensive, so we use **ESP32 microcontrollers** to provide smart features at a low cost.
 Users can **monitor and control air conditioning units remotely** in real time using a mobile app over Wi-Fi.
 The system optimizes command execution latency and stores device data securely.

 ---